Parshat Shekalim: How Many Jews Are There?

 The history of census counts of the Jewish people, from the days of Moses and kings Saul and David, and the connection to counting ten for a minyan in the synagogue.

-The History of the Half Shekel
+A. The History of the Half-Shekel

-The command is first given in Parshat Ki Tisa, where G-d instructs Moses that if he wishes to count the people he should not do so directly, but by counting the half shekel contributions.
-This way, he will prevent a plague from striking (Source 3).
+The command is first given in Parshat Ki Tisa, where G-d instructs Moses that if he wishes to count the people he should not do so directly, but by counting the half-shekel contributions.
+This way, he will prevent a plague from striking.
+(Source 3)

-Saul and David Count the Nation
+B. Kings Saul and David Count the Nation

-The Rebbe cites from elsewhere in the Talmud, in Tractate Yoma, where the prohibition against counting the Jewish people directly is derived from King Saul, who used shards and sheep to indirectly count the troops of his army.
-When Nachash of Amon threatened to go to war with the Jews, Saul called up his army and counted them using shards(Source 6), and while preparing for war with Amalek, Saul counted them using sheep (Source 7).
+The Rebbe cites from elsewhere in the Talmud—in Tractate Yoma—where the prohibition against counting the Jewish people directly is derived from stories of King Saul, who used shards and sheep to indirectly count the troops of his army.
+When Nachash of Amon threatened to go to war with the Jews, Saul called up his army and counted them using shards (Source 6), and while preparing for war with Amalek, counted them using sheep.
+(Source 7)

-Two Kinds of Counting
+C. Two Kinds of Counting

 Why does the Talmud in Yoma cite the story of Saul as the source for the prohibition of directly counting instead of bringing proof from the Torah in Ki Tisa?
-The answer is that there are two kinds of counts: an mitzvah related count and a discretionary count.
+The answer is that there are two kinds of counts: a mitzvah related count and a discretionary count.
 When the Torah says “when you count the sum of the Jewish people” that is referring to a discretionary count, and directly counting is prohibited.
 David’s mistake was with this kind of discretionary count.
-An mitzvah related count, however, might be different.
+A mitzvah related count, however, might be different.
 Thus, the Talmud cited Saul’s count, which was for a mitzvah purpose, and nonetheless, Saul did not count the people directly, but via shards or sheeps.

 If Moses wasn’t commanded to count the Jews, why did he do so – at risk of causing a plague?
 The explanation is that through counting, the value of each Jews is accentuated in the eyes of the Creator.

-Is There a Tenth?
+D. Is There a Tenth?

 In the Concise Code of Jewish Law, written about 160 years ago, it states that the custom is to use the ten words of another verse: “Grant salvation to Your people and bless Your heritage; tend them and exalt them forever.”